Bingley Grammar School

 Geographical Skills: OS map skills & atlas skills, Cartographical skills, Graphical skills, Statistical analysis and various field work techniques.

 Field Work: Students must complete 4 days of fieldwork over the 2 year A-level course.
 This may be completed locally or during a residential trip.
-These 4 days will provide an introduction to fieldwork techniques and geographical enquiry, as well as allowing students to experience different environments.
-There is a compulsory one night residential in July of Year 12 involving a visit to York and the Holderness Coast.
-We have recently run a very successful optional overnight trip to Liverpool in Year 13 to study place identity and success of regeneration projects.
+These 4 days will provide an introduction to fieldwork techniques and geographical enquiry, as well as experience different environments.
+There is a compulsory one night residential in July of Year 12 visit to Liverpool and Crosby Beach.
+We have recently run a very successful optional overnight trip to London in Year 13 to study place identity and success of regeneration projects.

 How will this course support my future plans?